hardin47/website/Math58/Notes/02-FoundInf.md

 You are encouraged to go to the applet on your own to convince yourself that  you understand why the ideas below are true.  http://www.rossmanchance.com/applets/2021/power/power.html

-**What are the Type I and Type II errors/**  A Type I error means the manager became convinced the player is better than a 0.250 hitter but in reality he is just still a 0.250 hitter.
+**What are the Type I and Type II errors?**  A Type I error means the manager became convinced the player is better than a 0.250 hitter but in reality he is just still a 0.250 hitter.
 A Type II error means the player has improved but does not do well enough in his 20 at-bats to convince the manager.

 **Who is worried about which type of error?**  Player would like to minimize the probability of a Type II error – of the manager missing his improvement.
 The manager would like to minimize the probability of a Type I error – incorrectly thinking the player has improved